yrdsb-peths/intro-to-github-Hanna11-m/README.md

 Do the following to Complete this assignment:

-Begin editing this file by clicking the 'pen' symbol above.
+1. Begin editing this file by clicking the 'pen' symbol above.

-Enter your First Name:
+2. Enter your First Name: Hanna

-Enter your favourite animal:
+3. Enter your favourite animal: rabbit

-Now click the green 'commit changes' button at the bottom.
+4. Now click the green 'commit changes' button at the bottom.

-Done!
+5. Done!